ALopezMoreno/DUNE_SolarOscFitter/readme.txt

 Display outputs:

-   MCMC: python3 utils/plotOutput.py --options outFileName(same string as used in config.yaml; no suffixes)
+   MCMC: python3 utils/plotOutput.py --options (see --help) outFileName(same string as used in config.yaml; no suffixes)
-   LLH:  python3 utils/plotLLH.py --options outFileNmae(same string as used in config.yaml; no suffixes)
+   LLH:  python3 utils/plotLLH.py --options (see --help) outFileName(same string as used in config.yaml; no suffixes)